-Annals of Clinical and Laboratory Research journal welcomes the submission of manuscripts that meet the general criteria of significance and scientific excellence related to Anaesthesia, Epidemiology, Allergy, , Cardiac Medicine etc. Papers will be published approximately one month after acceptance.
+Annals of Clinical and Laboratory Research journal welcomes the submission of manuscripts that meet the general criteria of significance and scientific excellence related to Anaesthesia, Epidemiology, Allergy, Clinical Neurology, Cardiac Medicine etc. Papers will be published approximately one month after acceptance.

 To submit a new manuscript authors should use the online submission system.
-Authors may submit their manuscript via Ediotrial Manager System at www.editorialmanager.com/imedpub
+Authors may submit their manuscript via Online Submission at http://www.imedpub.com/submissions/annals-clinical-laboratory-research.html

 The writing style should be concise and accessible, avoiding jargon so that the paper is understandable for readers outside a specialty or those whose first language is not English.
 Editors will make suggestions for how to achieve this, as well as suggestions for cuts or additions that could be made to the article to strengthen the argument.
 Our aim is to make the editorial process rigorous and consistent, but not intrusive or overbearing.
 Authors are encouraged to use their own voice and to decide how best to present their ideas, results, and conclusions.
 Although we encourage submissions from around the globe, we require that manuscripts be submitted in English.
 Authors who do not use English as a first language may contact us for additional information.
 As a step towards overcoming language barriers on acceptance of the paper, we encourage authors fluent in other languages to provide copies of their full articles or abstracts in other languages.
 We will publish these translations as supporting information and list them, together with other supporting information files, at the end of the article text.